open-eid/SiVa/docs/siva2/interfaces.md

 SiVa service provides **REST JSON** and **SOAP** interfaces that enable the service users to:

 * Request validation of signatures in a digitally signed document (i.e. signature container like BDOC,ASiC-E/PDF/...);
+* Request validation of signature with providing data file hashes.
 * Receive a response with the validation result of all the signatures in the document.
 * Request datafiles inside of DDOC container
 * Receive datafiles from DDOC container